alexpung/UK-Investment-tax-calculator/README.md

 1. It is a web app so no installation required and secure.
 2. Support trades and dividends in foreign currency.
 3. Support shorting and forward split corporate action.
 (Reverse split I need sample)
+4. Implementation of TCGA92/S105 (1)(a): Multiple trades in the same day for the same Buy/Sell side is treated as a single trade.
+This affect same day/bread and breakfast calculation.

 ## Supported import format and brokers
 1. Interactive Brokers Flex queries only for the moment.